-Bootable device must contain the necessary files to boot a computer, otherwise the computer will show No Bootable Device Error.
+A bootable device must contain the necessary files to boot a computer, otherwise, the computer will show No Bootable Device Error.

-Computer has an in-built software which is independent of OS known as BIOS (Basic Input Output System).
-The error message, "No bootable device; press F1 to retry boot, F2 for setup utility" are handled by BIOS.
+The computer has an in-built software that is independent of OS known as BIOS (Basic Input Output System).
+The error message, “No bootable device; press F1 to retry boot, F2 for setup utility” is handled by BIOS.

 This error also occurs although if you have a working bootable device connected to your PC. (more on that later)

-The main reason for seeing No bootable device found error is your computer is unable to recognize which drive to select while booting.
-This may occur if your bootable device is some how disconnected from your PC or damaged.
+The main reason for seeing a No bootable device found error is your computer is unable to recognize which drive to select while booting.
+This may occur if your bootable device is somehow disconnected from your PC or damaged.

 Even this error shows up for having more than one hard drive in your PC.

-I've seen this error more than 100 times.
-So, chill...
-I know how to fix it super simply.
+I’ve seen this error more than 100 times.
+So, chill… I know how to fix it super simple.